marijnh/Eloquent-JavaScript/07_robot.md

 const roadGraph = buildGraph(roads);
 ```

+{{index "split method"}}

 Given an array of edges, `buildGraph` creates a map object that, for each node, stores an array of connected nodes.

-{{index "split method"}}

-It uses the `split` method to go from the road strings, which have the form `"Start-End"`, to two-element arrays containing the start and end as separate strings.
+It uses the `split` method to go from the road strings—which have the form `"Start-End"`)—to two-element arrays containing the start and end as separate strings.

 ## The task

 Our ((robot)) will be moving around the village.
 There are parcels in various places, each addressed to some other place.
-The robot picks up parcels when it comes to them and delivers them when it arrives at their destinations.
+The robot picks up parcels when it comes across them and delivers them when it arrives at their destinations.

 The automaton must decide, at each point, where to go next.
 It has finished its task when all parcels have been delivered.